Buntkicktgut: Leagues

-The leagues are the central pillar of buntkicktgut's pedagogical programme.
+The leagues are the central pillar of Buntkicktgut's pedagogical program.
 Work with children and young people throughout the year is structured around this system.
 For instance, in the intercultural street football league in the main location of Munich, children and young people between the ages of 7 and 22 play in teams split up into six categories: U11, U13, U15, U17, 17+ and Girls.
 They play to qualify for the “Champions League” which since April 2006 has run under the motto “Show us your stadium” – with varying locations for matches around the city.
 Each registered team acts as the host once a season and decides where the match day will take place (e.g. their local recreation ground, school playing fields, park).
-The match days are organised and coordinated by the buntkicktgut team and the host team.
+The match days are organised and coordinated by the Buntkicktgut team and the host team.